nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

   * Workload Identity Manager verifies that the decrypted secret is the same it used to build the challenge.

-  * Workload Identity Manager modifies the current workload identity agent ID (SPIFFE ID) to include the workload identity agent public key and TPM AK signature of workload identity agent public key.
+  * Workload Identity Manager issues the workload identity agent ID using the workload identity agent public key, TPM AK signature of workload identity agent public key and workload identity agent AK ID.

 ## Workload Public Key Attestation and Remote Verification - Key Steps - This is slightly modified from the current TPM plugin flow - Workload Identity Agent public/private key attestation instead of TPM AK attestation is the change

 * Workload Identity Agent ensures that workload connects to it on a host-local socket (e.g., Unix-domain socket).
-Workload Identity Agent generates private/public key pair for workload.
+Workload Identity Agent generates private/public key pair for the workload.
 Workload Identity Agent signs the workload public key with its private key.
-Workload Identity Agent sends the signed workload public key along with its workload identity agent ID (SPIFFE ID) to workload identity manager.
+Workload Identity Agent sends the signed workload public key along with its workload identity agent ID to workload identity manager.
 Note that the workload identity agent ID is already verified by the Workload Identity Manager as part of the workload identity agent attestation process, establishing proof of residency of workload identity agent to host.

-* Workload Identity Manager verifies that the workload identity agent ID is present in the shared data store.
+* Workload Identity Manager verifies that the workload identity agent ID TPM EK is present in the Host TPM EK shared data store.
 Workload Identity Manager verifies the workload public key signature using the workload identity agent public key.
 Workload Identity Manager then sends an encrypted challenge to the workload identity agent.
 The challenge's secret is encrypted using the workload public key.

-* Workload Identity Agent decrypts the challenge using its workload private key and sends the response back to the Workload Identity Manager.
+* Workload Identity Agent decrypts the challenge using the generated workload private key and sends the response back to the Workload Identity Manager.

 * Workload Identity Manager verifies that the decrypted secret is the same it used to build the challenge.
 It then issues workload id (e.g. SPIFFE ID) for workload public key.
 The workload is signed by the workload identity manager and contains the workload public key and workload identity agent ID.